xcart/xcart-docs/_pages/kb_en/modules/usps/configuration_and_setup.md

    * **Auto enable new USPS shipping methods**: This option will automatically add all new USPS shipping methods to your system.
 They will not be enabled for customers automatically though.

-Don't forget to save the changes when the USPS shipping configuration is complete.
+Be sure to save the changes when your USPS shipping configuration is complete.